 News

-Team player Tessier blown away by awards nomination
+Team player Alex Tessier blown away by awards nomination

 Like every rugby player, Alex Tessier does not play the sport for individual recognition.
 Still, when she was named on the four-person shortlist for World Rugby’s prestigious Women’s 15s Player of the Year award, the response was overwhelming.